flows-network/github-pr-summary/README.md

 * `github_owner`: GitHub org for the repo *you want to deploy the 🤖 on*.
 * `github_repo` : GitHub repo *you want to deploy the 🤖 on*.
-* `trigger_phrase`: Optional -- The magic phrase to trigger a review from a PR comment.

 > Let's see an example.
 You would like to deploy the bot to summarize PRs on `WasmEdge/wasmedge_hyper_demo` repo.
 Here `github_owner = WasmEdge` and `github_repo = wasmedge_hyper_demo`.